Demonstrations and Presentations

 Demonstration areas may not be set on the aisle line of the exhibit; space must be left within the exhibit area to absorb the spectators.
 Should the spectators interfere with the normal traffic flow in the aisle or overflow into neighboring exhibits, the presentation must be limited or eliminated.
+SfN reserves the right to subsequently deny future approval of a demonstration/presentation to an exhibiting company found in violation of these guidelines.
 Exhibitors are responsible for the safety (structural, fire, etc.) of their booths.

 For a full list of Prohibited Practices, please visit the Prohibited Practices section of the Exhibitor Prospectus.

 The use of open audio systems is discouraged.
 Requests to use an open audio system must be approved by Exhibit Management, and the exhibitor must agree to discontinue its use if the sound level is deemed to be objectionable to registrants or adjacent exhibitors.
 Noisy electrical or mechanical apparatus interfering with other exhibitors is prohibited.